brotkrueml/typo3-jobrouter-rss-widgets/Documentation/usage.rst

 * `Videos (English) <https://www.jobrouter.com/en/videos/>`_
 * `Videos (German) <https://www.jobrouter.com/de/videos/>`_

-The last three entries are shown.
-If you click on the title, the corresponding detail page is loaded - as with other RSS widgets from TYPO3.
-By clicking on preview image, the video is loaded and can be played:
+The latest three entries are shown.
+If you click on the title, the corresponding detail page is loaded - as in other RSS widgets in TYPO3.
+By clicking on a preview image in a video widget, the according video is loaded and can be
+viewed:

 .. figure:: _images/video-modal.png
    :alt: Video modal